devopsmails/devops/07_Terraform/Provisioners/provisioners.md

 ----------------------------------------------

 ```
-ocal-exec: Executes commands on the local machine.
+local-exec: Executes commands on the local machine.
 remote-exec: Executes commands on a remote machine via SSH or WinRM.
 file: Copies files or directories to a remote machine.
 null_resource: Provides a placeholder for custom provisioners using external tools.